Digvorzhak/Amazon-Product-Clone/README.md

 ﻿# Amazon-Product-Clone

-In this project I made a clone of a product on Amazon with HTML and CSS only.
+In this project I cloned a product on Amazon using HTML and CSS only.

 Project link: https://amazoncloneproduct.netlify.app/